No pricing info available

 I had a wonderful experience with the orthopaedic team.
 They were patient, attentive, and provided clear explanations.
 Great service.

-Vichaivej International Hospital, can be found in Bang Khae, Bangkok, Thailand and offers its patients Hip Fracture Surgery procedures as well as 111 other procedures, across 3 different procedure categories.
-At present, there is no pricing information for Hip Fracture Surgery procedures at Vichaivej International Hospital.
-The pricing information is quite specialised, so it's only available on request.
-Many medical professionals work at the Hospital, with 5 in total, and Vichaivej International Hospital is not accredited by any recognised accreditations institutions.
+Vichaivej International Hospital, located in Bang Khae, Bangkok, Thailand offers patients Hip Fracture Surgery procedures among its total of 111 available procedures, across 3 different specialties.
+Currently, there's no pricing information for Hip Fracture Surgery procedures at Vichaivej International Hospital, as all prices are available on request only.
+There are many specialists available at the Hospital, with 5 in total, and they are not accredited by any recognized accreditations institutes

 At Medijump, we're making medical easy.
 You can search, compare, discuss, and book your medical all in one place.
 We open the door to the best medical providers worldwide, saving you time and energy along the way, and it's all for FREE, no hidden fees, and no price markups guaranteed.
 So what are you waiting for?